-90% confidence interval for this would be "sample mean $\pm 1.18$ s" (where s is the standard deviation).
+A number of important questions are prompted by these extracts from the Directive - especially in relation to the proposed 'minimum frequencies', which are typically 4 per year.
+Assuming that the confidence level is set at 90%, it is worth noting what can be achieved with just 4 samples in a year.
+If the aim were to estimate annual mean concentration, the 90% confidence interval for this would be "sample mean ± 1.18 s" (where s is the standard deviation).
 For many common determinands, the relative standard deviation (i.e. s/mean) is at least 50%.
-Thus the annual means would be estimated to no better than $\pm 60$ %, which for many purposes might be thought unacceptably wide.
+Thus the annual means would be estimated to no better than ± 60 %, which for many purposes might be thought unacceptably wide.
 Confidence intervals for percentiles would generally be a lot wider - and furthermore dependent on the assumed statistical distribution (which there would be no way of testing with so little data).
 This means that in practice it would be unrealistic to address any percentile-based objective:

 The position is substantially worse when considering the magnitude of change that could be detected between any two years - the procedure envisaged under surveillance monitoring.
-The 90% confidence interval for the true mean difference would be sample mean difference $\pm 1.37$ s.
+The 90% confidence interval for the true mean difference would be sample mean difference ± 1.37 s.
 Thus, assuming the same relative standard deviation as before, the two sample means would need to differ by at least 70% before it could be claimed with 90% confidence that there was a genuine difference between the two years.
 This, again, will be unhelpfully wide for many purposes.